 What’s more, these types of accidents can be even more debilitating and can result in more catastrophic injuries than other types of automobile accidents because they often occur without the driver being aware of another car or pedestrian, so the driver frequently does not have the time to brake prior to hitting the other car or pedestrian.
-As a result, these accidents can occur at devastatingly high speeds, causing all types of catastrophic injuries, such as fractures, broken bones, traumatic brain injuries, spinal cord injuries, amputations, or otherwise.
+As a result, these accidents can occur at devastatingly high speeds, causing all types of catastrophic injuries, such as fractures, broken bones, traumatic brain injuries, spinal cord injuries, amputations or otherwise.

 Distracted driving by an intoxicated driver or a driver who is texting can result in harm—serious harm—to other drivers or pedestrians who have the bad luck of being in harm’s way.
 If you have been a victim, don’t hesitate in getting the help you need after an accident caused by distracted driving.